← Back to Blog

 Proton Therapy in China: Costs, Top Centers, and What International Patients Should Know

-For international patients, this means access to world-class proton and carbon ion therapy at a fraction of Western costs, with clinical outcomes that match or exceed global benchmarks.
+For international patients, this expansion means access to proton and carbon ion therapy at a fraction of Western costs, with published clinical outcomes that are competitive with global benchmarks.

 What Is Proton Therapy?